-In the centre is the William C. Mearns Centre for Learning, which includes the McPherson Library; with the Petch Fountain and Quadrangle out front, this is the heart of campus.
+The William C. Mearns Centre for Learning, which includes the McPherson Library; with the Petch Fountain and Quadrangle out front, is the heart of campus.

 MOBILITY

 In 2003, UVic introduced a Transportation Demand Management (TDM) strategy, which was extensively implemented in the years that followed.